What is Monsterhearts about?

 Play it safe – use safety tools

 Having defined no-go topics before play and an X-card on the table as a safety switch, you’re good to go.
 There are additional safety tools like checking in with your players during the game or a debrief at the end.
-We’ll provide a more comprehensive overview on different safety techniques in one of the future GM tips articles.
+We’ll provide a more comprehensive overview of different safety techniques in one of the future GM articles.

 Why so dark?
 Other ways to play Monsterhearts

 While I prefer Monsterhearts to be dark, angsty, and full of conflicts between the player characters, there are several other possible ways to enjoy the game.
 Some Monsterhearts campaigns have an external threat or villain the players need to team up against.
 Or maybe you want to add a longer investigative part to it, like a conspiracy the player characters need to uncover.
 Monsterhearts can also be played in a variety of different settings beyond the traditional contemporary high school.
 Imagine a boarding school, a summer camp, or even a Lovecraftian campaign in 1920s Kingsport, you name it.
 Make it your game and pick whatever style you and your players like best.

 The reason why Avery Alder is a genius

 Teenage angst is the topic at which Monsterhearts really shines.
 It comes with different facets, such as uncontrolled anger, a feeling of loneliness, extreme dependency on others, etc. These emotions are usually inner struggles that a character must face.
 In order to create conflicts, drama, and plot hooks, you need to make them visible and tangible between the players.
 To facilitate this, Avery created playbooks revolving around these emotional issues.
 Here are some examples: